US knocked out of Women’s World Cup after penalty shootout loss to Sweden

 (CNN) — The US’ participation in the Women’s World Cup is over, ending in the cruelest of defeats.

-It was tense, the sort of match which causes the stomach to churn, but it is Sweden which progresses to the quarterfinals, stopping the two-time defending champion from winning a historic three consecutive world titles, with a thrilling penalty shootout victory in Melbourne on Sunday.
+After a tense match, the sort which causes the stomach to churn, it is Sweden which progresses to the quarterfinals, stopping the two-time defending champion from achieving a historic third consecutive world title, with a thrilling penalty shootout victory in Melbourne on Sunday.

 The match was decided by the video assistant referee (VAR), with referee Stéphanie Frappart – after reviewing the action – deeming that Lina Hurtig’s penalty had crossed the line despite the US’ Alyssa Naeher getting her hands to the ball and initially appearing to save it.

-Sweden’s players celebrated joyously, while there were tears from the US squad, its participation ending in the round-of-16, the earliest the US has ever departed a Women’s World Cup.
+Sweden’s players joyously celebrated winning 5-4 on penalties, while there were tears from the US squad as its participation ended in the round-of-16, the earliest the US has ever departed a Women’s World Cup.

 “So proud of the team, of the women on the field,” coach Vlatko Andonovski said afterwards.
 “I know we were criticized for the way we played and for different moments in the group stage.
 I think we came out today and showed what we’re all about, showed the grit, the resilience, the fight, the bravery.”